alexclassroom/wp-crontrol/readme.txt

 Therefore, the user access level required to execute arbitrary PHP code does not change with WP Crontrol activated.

 If the `CRONTROL_DISALLOW_PHP_EVENTS` constant is defined and set to `true`, then PHP cron events will be disabled completely.
-Any existing PHP cron events will remain place (and can be deleted if user permissions allows) but their PHP code will not be executed when the event runs, and no PHP cron events can be added, edited, or run.
+Any existing PHP cron events will remain in place (and can be deleted if user permissions allow) but their PHP code will not be executed when the event runs, and no PHP cron events can be added, edited, or run.

 [You can read all about the features and security of PHP cron events on the WP Crontrol website](https://wp-crontrol.com/docs/php-cron-events/).